-[0054] Note that, in FIG. 9, for convenience of explanation, only "wind speed" is employed as the explanatory variable, but the explanatory variable is not limited to this example.
+[0057] Note that, in FIG. 9, for convenience of explanation, only "wind speed" is employed as the explanatory variable, but the explanatory variable is not limited to this example.
 For example, when "wind speed" and "wind direction" are employed as the explanatory variables, the performance estimation model generation unit 15 only needs to work out the regression line $y = \beta_0 + \beta_1 x_1 + \beta_2 x_2$ from three-dimensional coordinates when the x-axis denotes "wind speed", the y-axis denotes "wind direction", and the z-axis denotes "vessel speed".
 Furthermore, in FIG. 9, "vessel speed" is employed as the objective variable, but the objective variable is not limited to this example.
 For example, "fuel consumption" may be employed as the objective variable.

-[0055] Returning to FIG. 1, the performance estimation unit 16 estimates the vessel performance of the specified vessel maneuvering pattern from the forecast meteorological/hydrographic data 22 and the performance estimation model 26.
+[0058] Returning to FIG. 1, the performance estimation unit 16 estimates the vessel performance of the specified vessel maneuvering pattern from the forecast meteorological/hydrographic data 22 and the performance estimation model 26.
 For example, when accepting the specification of the vessel maneuvering pattern, the performance estimation unit 16 acquires the performance estimation model 26 corresponding to the vessel maneuvering pattern.
 The performance estimation unit 16 estimates the vessel performance at the target position (latitude and longitude) using the acquired performance estimation model 26 and the forecast meteorological/hydrographic data 22.
 The vessel performance mentioned here refers to the vessel speed and fuel consumption.

-[0056] The optimal route search unit 17 searches for an optimal route for the vessel based on the vessel performance estimated by the performance estimation unit 16.
-For example, the optimal route search unit 17 accepts navigation conditions of a vessel from a using side who uses the navigation support processing.
-As an example, the using side mentioned here includes a vessel on the sea or a shipping company on the shore that use the navigation support processing.
+[0059] The optimal route search unit 17 searches for an optimal route for the vessel based on the vessel performance estimated by the performance estimation unit 16.
+For example, the optimal route search unit 17 accepts navigation conditions of a vessel.
 As an example, the navigation conditions of a vessel includes the departure place, arrival place, departure time, and vessel maneuvering pattern.
-The optimal route search unit 17 searches for an optimal route for the entire section from the departure place to the arrival place when departure is made at the specified departure time and the specified vessel maneuvering pattern is selected.
-As an example, the optimal route search unit 17 searches for the optimal route based on the estimated vessel performance at each position (latitude and longitude) included in the entire section, and displays the arrival time on the optimal route to the using side.
-As an example, the Dijkstra method, which indicates an algorithm for solving the shortest path problem, can be used to search for the optimal route, but any conventional technology may be used as long as the estimated vessel performance is used.
+The optimal route search unit 17 searches for an optimal route for a section from the departure place to the arrival place when departure is made at the specified departure time and the specified vessel maneuvering pattern is selected.
+As an example, the optimal route search unit 17 searches for the optimal route based on the estimated vessel performance at each position (latitude and longitude) included in the section.
+Any conventional technology may be used to search for the optimal route, as long as the estimated vessel performance is used.

-[0057] Furthermore, the optimal route search unit 17 saves the optimal route and the arrival time of the specified vessel maneuvering pattern in the storage unit 20 as the optimal route search result.
+[0060] Furthermore, the optimal route search unit 17 saves the optimal route in the specified vessel maneuvering pattern in the storage unit 20 as the optimal route search result.

-[0058] Note that the optimal route is a route that consumes less fuel and takes less time in operation in each selected vessel maneuvering pattern.
+[0061] Note that the optimal route is a route that consumes less fuel and takes less time in operation in each selected vessel maneuvering pattern.
 For example, when the vessel maneuvering pattern is the pattern a at the normal output, the optimal route is a route that consumes less fuel and takes less time when making a voyage in the pattern a.
 The same applies to a case where the vessel maneuvering pattern is the pattern b at the medium output and a case where the vessel maneuvering pattern is the pattern c at the small output.